Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 All the code of the mod, and a few textures (more license details about the textures are inside the texture pack) are copyright of Dennis Motta (Desno365), and are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit [http://creativecommo...nses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 <br><br>
-Many other textures and some of the sounds (more details on the respective folders) are copyright of Flan and are extracted from his [Modern Weapons Pack](http://flansmod.com/content-pack/4/Modern_Weapons_Pack).
+Many other textures and some of the sounds (more details in the respective folders) are copyright of Flan and are extracted from his [Modern Weapons Pack](http://flansmod.com/content-pack/4/Modern_Weapons_Pack).
 His work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit [http://creativecommo...nses/by-nc-sa/3.0/](https://creativecommons.org/licenses/by-nc-sa/3.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.<br>
 Here the original license notice of his work: [http://flansmod.com/license](http://flansmod.com/license)